-The first step in undertaking a CDBG, HOME or other federally-funded project is to identify property for acquisition.
-As soon as feasible, the UGLG must notify the owner in writing of the UGLG's interest in acquiring the real property and the basic protections provided to the owner by law.
-The UGLG must make every reasonable effort to acquire the real property expeditiously by negotiation.
+When acquisition of real property is necessary to complete a CDBG funded or other federally funded project, as soon as feasible, the UGLG/buyer must notify the owner in writing of the UGLG's/buyer's interest in acquiring the real property and the basic protections provided to the owner by law.
+The UGLG/buyer must make every reasonable effort to acquire the real property expeditiously by negotiation.

 Acquisitions can be voluntary or involuntary.
 The URA requirements for voluntary and involuntary acquisitions differ significantly.
 While there are protections for property owners in both circumstances, only involuntary acquisitions trigger the full acquisition requirements of the URA [29 CFR 24, Subpart B].
-Under the URA, an acquisition is considered to be involuntary when an UGLG acquires property under the threat or use of eminent domain.
+Under the URA, an acquisition is considered to be involuntary when a UGLG acquires property under the threat or use of eminent domain, or the acquisition does not meet the criteria specified for voluntary acquisitions (as summarized later in this chapter).
 Eminent domain (also known as condemnation) is the power of the government to take private property for public purposes with payment of just compensation.

-Grantees must understand the critical differences between voluntary and involuntary acquisitions under the URA before acquiring property for publicly-funded projects.
+Grantees/buyers must understand the critical differences between voluntary and involuntary acquisitions under the URA before acquiring property for publicly-funded projects.
 Wisconsin Statutes define who has the authority to use eminent domain to acquire real property.
 Counties, towns, villages and cities are granted the authority to use eminent domain under Wis.
 Stat.
 Ch.
 32.02(1).

-HUD provides several document templates in the Appendices of HUD's Tenant Assistance, Relocation and Real Property Acquisition Handbook (1378.0) that may be utilized in acquisition and relocation process.
+HUD provides several document templates in the Appendices of HUD's Tenant Assistance, Relocation and Real Property Acquisition Handbook (1378.0) that may be utilized (modified/customized for use) in acquisition and relocation processes.